vs-sakthi/DataStage-Jobs--Alert-Modification/README.md

 This script checks for Job Modifications in DataStage Project Directory and sends report to Users via email.

-Parameter need to pass is Datastage Project name which is nothing buth the actaul direcoty name.
+Parameter need to pass is Datastage Project name which is nothing but the actaul directory name.